zeroincombenze/l10n-italy/l10n_it_einvoice_base/egg-info/description.rst

 Please, do not mix OCA module and OIA modules.

-|halt| Do not install this module: it is in development status; official release will be avaiable on 2018-10-22
+|halt| Do not install this module: it is still in development status.